ERP Topics for Private Equity Firms

 - Threat that the ERP company has the ability to shut off the ERP based on its point of view in a dispute.

-- ERP vendor suddenly ceasing operations one day—which is how it usually happens.
-Is a third-party Cloud ERP fail-over plan offered or not?
+- ERP vendor suddenly ceasing operations one day (customers rarely would receive proper notice to have time to execute a change).
+So is a third-party Cloud ERP fail-over plan offered or not?

-We welcome a phone call to field your questions and ideas
+We welcome a phone call to field your questions and ideas.
+Contact our president Mark Engleman at 360-699-6150 x1005 or schedule a meeting here.

 ERP Selection – Provo Craft